ProfilePic

 Types of Savings Accounts

 Regular Savings Account – The savings rate varies, and some financial institutions offer high-yield interest-bearing accounts if you can carry a larger minimum balance or for up to a certain amount of money.
 You are restricted to six withdrawals or transfers per month.
 If you withdraw the money to use from a branch location, this limit doesn’t apply.
-There is more liquidity than other types of savings accounts if you need access to the money, though not as accessible as a checking account.
+There is more liquidity than other savings accounts if you need access to the money, though not as accessible as a checking account.

 A Competitive Interest Rate